laravel/docs/pt_BR/helpers.md

 <a name="method-head"></a>
 #### `head()` {#collection-method}

-A função `head` simplesmente retorna o primeiro elemento do array passado
+A função `head` simplesmente retorna o primeiro elemento do array passado:

 	$array = [100, 200, 300];